Leveraging Hamiltonian Simulation Techniques to Compile Operations on Bosonic Devices: Introduction

 \section{Introduction}

-Today, many quantum computing architectures are homogeneous -- i.e. the same type of qubit is employed throughout the device.
-From devices made of superconducting qubits \cite{arute2019quantum,dial2022moving,reagor2018demonstration} to ion trap qubits \cite{wright2019benchmarking}, prior work largely focuses on linking qubits of the same type together in fault-tolerant ways.
-However, there is a nascent body of work that studies the potential for hybrid quantum computers that leverage two or more types of quantum architectures (e.g., qubits and oscillator modes).
-These devices hold promise because they can be tailored for specific physical simulation problems, which would be especially useful in applications like material discovery or molecular simulation \cite{Wang2020FCFs,WangConicalIntersection} or quantum simulation of lattice models~\cite{PhysRevB.98.174505}.
+Today, many quantum computing architectures are homogeneous, with the same type of qubit used throughout the device.
+From devices made of superconducting qubits \cite{arute2019quantum,bravyi2022future,reagor2018demonstration} to ion trap qubits \cite{wright2019benchmarking}, prior work largely focuses on linking qubits of the same type together in fault-tolerant ways.
+However, there is emerging work \cite{C2QA_ISA, crane2024hybrid, chakram2021seamless, stavenger2022bosonic,stein2023microarchitectures} studying the use of heterogeneous quantum computers that leverage two or more types of quantum architectures (e.g., qubits and oscillator modes).
+Heterogeneous devices hold promise because they can be tailored for specific physical simulation problems, which would be especially useful in applications like material discovery~\cite{Holstein_Knorzer_2022}, molecular simulation~\cite{Wang2020FCFs,WangConicalIntersection}, topological models~\cite{PhysRevB.98.174505} or lattice gauge theories~\cite{C2QA_LGT}.

-In particular, the hybrid qubit-boson (i.e., oscillator) models \cite{blais2021circuit} hold some advantages.
-Specifically, the long lifetimes afforded to microwave photons in superconducting resonators have made them attractive targets for quantum error correction~\cite{blais2021circuit}.
-In addition, the Hilbert space accessible to a mode is much larger than that of qubits.
-Furthermore, the larger set of operations that can be performed by coupling an oscillator and a qubit open up the potential for multi-qubit interactions, such as the M{\o}lmer-S{\o}rensen gate \cite{molmer-sorensen-gate} while at the same time enabling new forms of transduction between qubits and flying qubits such as photons~\cite{lauk2020perspectives,basilewitsch2022engineering}.
-Oscillator interactions may also have unique features, like nonlinearities, which are challenging to simulate even with homogeneous quantum architectures~\cite{stavenger2022bosonic}.
+In particular, hybrid \qq~models \cite{blais2021circuit} hold some advantages: for example, microwave qumodes have long lifetimes and large accessible Hilbert spaces, making them attractive targets for quantum error correction~\cite{blais2021circuit}.
+Introducing \qumodes~also enables new physical gates, such as the M{\o}lmer-S{\o}rensen gate \cite{molmer-sorensen-gate} while at the same time enabling new forms of transduction between qubits and qumodes \cite{Boissonneault_Dispersive_2009}.
+Oscillator interactions have unique features, like nonlinearities, which are challenging to simulate even with homogeneous quantum architectures~\cite{stavenger2022bosonic}.